You’re probably familiar with UTMs and how powerful they can be for creating targeted marketing campaigns.

-Going forward that will help you keep your Google Analytics dashboard tidier, helping you to more clearly read your analytics and make data-driven decisions about your marketing efforts.
+Going forward, that will help you keep your Google Analytics dashboard tidier, making it easier to read your analytics and make data-driven decisions about marketing campaigns.

-UTM (Urchin Tracking Module) codes are codes that you append to a URL in order to track various parameters.
-They allow you to track the source, medium, content, terms, and campaigns that traffic originated from.
+UTM (Urchin Tracking Module) codes are variables that you append to a URL in order to track various parameters.
+Specifically, they allow you to track five parameters regarding where traffic originated from: campaign, medium, source, term, and content.

 UTMs, Justuno, and Audience Targeting

-Now that you know where your traffic is coming from creating hyper-targeted promotions for that audience is a breeze.
+Now that you know where your traffic is coming from creating hyper-personalized website experiences for that audience is a breeze.

-You can not only use UTMs to target who will see your promotion but also use them to customize your promotions as well.
+You can not only use UTMs to target who will see your promotions but also use them to customize the content of those promotions as well.

-This means you can use a single promotion for multiple audiences helping you keep the number of pop-ups needed at a minimum.
+This means you can use a single promotion for multiple audiences helping you keep the number of pop-ups needed to a minimum.

-In your promotion, you can customize the message a user sees.
-Justuno will automatically fill in the source, term, content, medium, and coupon into a promotion depending on your UTM settings.
+For example, you can customize the copy a visitor will see since Justuno will automatically fill in the source, term, content, medium, and even coupon code—into a promotion depending on your UTM settings.

 You can also target UTM URLs in your rules.
-In Justuno’s basic rule sets, you can choose the source traffic you’d like to target or exclude and you can add specific campaigns to each source.
-Click below to learn more about targeting rule sets and UTM additions.
+In Justuno’s basic rule sets, you can choose the source traffic you’d like to target or exclude and add specific campaigns to each source.

-Facebook is likely one of your biggest traffic drivers, depending on your industry and marketing strategy.
-Understanding how to use FBCLIDs and what they can mean for your campaign/budget planning but also how to understand their analytics can be key to making sure you’re getting the most out of your efforts.
+TikTok & Facebook are likely some of your biggest traffic drivers, depending on your industry and marketing strategy.
+Understanding how to use TTCLIDs and FBCLIDs, what they can mean for your campaign/budget planning, plus how to understand their analytics is key to making sure you’re getting the most out of your efforts.